grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 GET /config
 ```

-This endpoint displays the configuration currently applied to Grafana Mimir including default values and settings via CLI flags.
+This endpoint displays the configuration currently applied to Grafana Fire including default values and settings via CLI flags.
 This endpoint provides the configuration in YAML format and masks sensitive data.

 > **Note**: The exported configuration doesn't include the per-tenant overrides.